athrunsun/blog/source/_posts/2016-2/how_rooting_works_a_technical_explanation_of_the_android_rooting_process.md

 ---
-title: (Rep) How Rooting Works -- A Technical Explanation of the Android Rooting Process
+title: (Reproduce) How Rooting Works -- A Technical Explanation of the Android Rooting Process
 date: 2016/02/13 17:28
 categories: Android
 ---